fishtree-attempt/simple-linear-regression-public-health/episodes/04-multiLvlFactor.md

 <img src="../fig/rmd-04-explore Work vs Age-1.png" title="plot of chunk explore Work vs Age" alt="plot of chunk explore Work vs Age" width="612" style="display: block; margin: auto;" />

 > ## Exercise
-> You have been asked to model the relationship between frequency of
+> You have been asked to model the relationship between the frequency of
 > days where individuals feel depressed and weight in the NHANES data.
 > Use the ggplot2 package to create an exploratory plot, with NAs dropped from `Depressed`,
 > ensuring the plot includes the following elements:
 > 1. Weight (`Weight`) on the y-axis and number of days with
 > depressed feelings (`Depressed`) on the x-axis, from the NHANES data.
-> 2. This data shown as a violin plot.
+> 2. These data presented using a violin plot.
 > 3. The y-axis labelled as "Age (years)" and the x-axis labelled as
 > "Number of days a week with depressed feelings".
 >